 Michael Krug is a second–year graduate student in the Biodefense Master’s program at the Schar School of Policy and Government.
 He has a Bachelor of Science degree in Biochemistry from Virginia Tech and worked for several years in the pharmaceutical industry, accruing experience in the fields of molecular biology, drug development, and biotechnologies.
 His research interests incorporate national security and emerging dual-use technologies, specifically synthetic biology and genome-editing.

-Joe Petrucelli is a PhD student in political science at the Schar School of Policy and Government and a senior program analyst with the Systems Planning and Analysis, Inc. He has a bachelor’s degree in history from the United States Naval Academy and has two master’s degrees, one in national security affairs from American Military University and one in military history from the George Washington University.
+Joe Petrucelli is a PhD candidate in political science at the Schar School of Policy and Government and a senior program analyst with the Systems Planning and Analysis, Inc. He has a bachelor’s degree in history from the United States Naval Academy and has two master’s degrees, one in national security affairs from American Military University and one in military history from the George Washington University.
 He previously served as a submarine officer in the U.S. Navy and is currently a naval reserve officer specializing in Theater Anti-Submarine Warfare.
 Joe’s research interests include U.S. foreign policy, strategic stability, and force posture.
 His current research focuses on deterrence in the second nuclear age.

 Tyler Stone is a graduate student studying International Commerce and Policy at George Mason University’s Schar School of Policy and Government.
 He received a Bachelor’s degree in History at Le Moyne College.
 His primary area of study is economics and how it relates to foreign policy.